 - Seasonal bar graphs for each species

-Birds of Hamilton and Surrounding Areas is also available for sale at the following store locations (phone to verify before visiting the store):
+Birds of Hamilton and Surrounding Areas is still available for sale at some the following store locations (phone to verify before visiting the store):

 – Jon Wells, The Hamilton Spectator, October 12, 2006